Skip to content

 Media Storage Cheat Sheet

-• Maintenance: Closed Storage protects delicate lenses (Blu-ray) from dust buildup.
+• Maintenance: Closed storage protects accessories, discs, and optical devices from dust buildup.

 Feature Open Storage Closed Storage